ENTEL-WNG/CoAPoverBP-proxy-version-BP/README.md

 ## PROJECT DESCRIPTION

 This scenario demonstrates a CoAP-over-BP proxy architecture where both CoAP client and server operate directly on DTN nodes and a dedicated proxy mediates CoAP over the Bundle Protocol.
 The proxy performs forwarding of CoAP messages with hop-by-hop based Message ID and Tokens matching.
-CoAP messages are buffered, optionally aggregated and then encapsulated in BP bundles.
-Persistent storage and scheduled contact plans manage delayed delivery.
+CoAP messages are buffered and optionally aggregated, with each message tagged using a custom PAYLOAD_LENGTH option to allow for accurate extraction on the receiving side.
+All forwarding, storage and delay simulation is managed using µD3TN with persistent storage and scheduled contacts between nodes.

 ## TOPOLOGY